 How brands improve sentiment analysis accuracy

 Every challenge we’ve covered can be smartly tackled through the use of a strong sentiment analysis API.
-Repustate’s software can analyze and report on everything related to customer sentiment, from comment tone to phrases with multipolarity to employee feedback.
+Repustate’s software can even analyze real-time sentiment and report on everything related to customer sentiment, from comment tone to phrases with multipolarity to employee feedback.
 This is done through a wide range of AI-based techniques such as text analytics, natural language processing, and named entity recognition tasks.
 Repustate sentiment analysis platform understands 23 languages natively, which means wherever your business is, and whoever your customers are, you can get deep-dives in consumer insights, regardless.

 Talk to us about what challenges you want to overcome.
 We would love to understand your needs better and collaborate with you to help you reach your business goals.